thiagorossener/jekflix-template/_posts/2025-2-15-ANN-OptionPricing-DeltaHedging.md

 To calculate the delta of the neural network for the call option, after training using the ANN, we could derive the optimal weights on the input features and hence in principle, be able to derive the partial derivative of the ANN predicted price with respect to the features.

-I used bootstrap to resample observations from the dataset, options with the same options ID are grouped and the new resampled prices are constructed in time order as the next step path.
-Through the extraction of build-in keras's gradient, the V(T) is further calculated to observe the V(T) in the long run, and it would be comparable to the V(T) of Black Scholes.
+Using a bootstrap method, we resample the observations grouped by option ID, constructing resampled prices in chronological order.
+Through the extraction of built-in keras's gradient, the _V(T)_ is further calculated to observe the V(T) in the long run, and it would be comparable to the _V(T)_ of Black Scholes.

 <h3 class="toc_title">Delta Hedging Performance Measures</h3>